cpinitiative/online-judge-rust/README.md

 And POST `http://localhost:9000/compile-and-execute`.

+### Deploying

+Continuous deployment is set up with Github Actions; all you need to do is push to main.

+### Miscellaneous Commands

-To test base docker image (useful for determining what packages need to be installed)
+To test base docker image (useful for determining what packages need to be installed):

 ```
 docker run --rm -it --platform linux/amd64 --entrypoint /bin/bash public.ecr.aws/lambda/python:3.12
 ```

-To build and test dockerfile locally
+To build and test dockerfile locally:

 ```
 cargo lambda build